jordan4ibanez/files_f90/README.md

   type(file_reader) :: file_read
   integer(c_int) :: i

   !
-This will read this project's own directory and list the files/folders.
+This will read this projects own directory and list the files/folders.

   call reader%read_directory("./")